Language Arts Literacy

 The Morris School District Balanced Literacy framework uses an integrated approach that incorporates extensive reading and writing, the Gradual Release of Responsibility Model, and provides authentic opportunities for reading and writing which are scaffolded so that students gain increasing independence.
 Taking a balanced approach combines immersion in high-quality children’s literature, (fiction and nonfiction,); a concentration on student writing with specific attention, as needed, to letters, words, and how they work (phonics and word study); listening, viewing and speaking through a variety of modalities.
 The teacher explicitly demonstrates skills and strategies in activities such as think-alouds.
 With the strategic support of teachers, students take an increasing control of processes, and assume primary responsibility through independent reading, writing, speaking, listening and viewing.

 The Morris School District Balanced Literacy framework provides a structured beginning point for instruction.
-The instructional strategies to address the National Core Standards are selected by teachers in response to students’ needs, and the teacher’s understanding of how children develop as language learners.
+The instructional strategies to address the New Jersey Student Learning Standards are selected by teachers in response to students’ needs, and the teacher’s understanding of how children develop as language learners.
 More than being separate components of a curriculum, the literacy activities become a repertoire of practices that teachers weave together based on their educational knowledge and their observations of children.

 The teaching of literacy takes place during an uninterrupted block of time, which can be extended through a thematic approach, with cross-curricular integration throughout the day to include reading, writing, spelling, listening, viewing and speaking using fiction and nonfiction literature.
 A book room stocked and leveled with multiple copies of quality children’s literature in each school supports the extensive research which the approach is built upon.